WudingRoad1145/CD_LLM/Harvest/REAME.md

 # Game Logic
 ## Initialization
 1. Init world map with a random density of apples and randomly spawn N agents.
+Explain the game rules and the initial strategy for each agent.

 ## Game Rounds
+### Global Contracting Mode
 2. In each round:
    1. Randomly pick one agent and use the `Propose_Contract` function to ask it whether to propose a CD and decide a parameter:
-      - Explain the game rules.
-        - Q: Whether to pass that in every round?
       - Pass in the global state within the scope.
       - Parse the result and get the parameter X.
    2. If yes, prompt the proposed contract to all players for a round of voting:
-      - Explain the game rules.
       - Pass in the global state within the scope.
       - Propose the CD.
       - Parse the result and record it in a list (need to remember this for each round).